winglang/wing/docs/02-getting-started/02-installation.md

 :::info

 During the private alpha period, Wing is distributed through a private npm repository.
+To request access, [sign up here](https://t.winglang.io/alpha).

 You will need to obtain a [personal access token] from GitHub with a **packages:read** scope and then login your npm client like this:

 ```sh